cozis/WL/README.md

 ## Features

-1. Turing-complete language with first-class HTML support, routines, and an import system
+1. Turing-complete language with first-class HTML support, procedures, and an import system
 2. Easy to embed: The interpreter is a single C file with no dependencies that performs no allocations or I/O
 3. Built-in XSS protection: `escape()` operator to sanitize dynamic HTML